The Blue Pool Beat

 What tackle should I bring?

-The Blue Pool Beat is fished by upstream dry fly and upstream nymph.
+The Blue Pool Beat permits the following fly methods: dry_fly, nymph.
 The fly recommendations section on the The Blue Pool Beat page suggests the most effective patterns month by month.

 What happens if conditions are poor on the day I've booked?